refinery/refinerycms-blog/readme.md

 Simple blog engine for [Refinery CMS](http://refinerycms.com).
 It supports posts, categories and comments.

-This version of `refinerycms-blog` supports Refinery 3.x and Rails 4.1.x.
-To use Rails 3.x / Refinery 2.1.x use the [refinerycms-blog "Refinery CMS 2-1 stable branch"](http://github.com/refinery/refinerycms-blog/tree/2-1-stable).
+This version of `refinerycms-blog` supports Refinery 4.x and Rails 5.1.x (Ruby 2.2+).
+To use Rails 4.x / Refinery 3.1.x / Ruby 2.1 or older use the [refinerycms-blog "Refinery CMS 3-0 stable branch"](http://github.com/refinery/refinerycms-blog/tree/3-0-stable).

 Options: